nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/custom_resources.md

 }
 ```

----

 ### Using Controllers with Custom Resources

-Controllers enable automation and state management for Custom Resources.
-When a Custom Resource is updated, controllers can monitor the changes and perform corresponding actions.
+Controllers enable automation and state management for custom resources.
+When a custom resource is updated, controllers can monitor the changes and perform corresponding actions.
 These controllers can be implemented as Oakestra addons.

-#### Example Controller Logic
-For instance, if a Custom Resource defines configurations for a database cluster, a controller can:
-- Create or update the database cluster based on the resource's current state.
-- Remove resources when the Custom Resource is deleted.

-#### Hook Integration
+### Hook Integration
-Custom Resources can leverage hooks to trigger synchronous or asynchronous notifications for life-cycle events:
+Custom resources can leverage hooks to trigger synchronous or asynchronous notifications for life-cycle events:
-- **Example Hook**: Notify an external service whenever a resource is created or updated.

----

 ## Example: Custom Resource Workflow

 ### Defining a Custom Resource
-Create a Custom Resource for managing configurations of edge devices:
+Create a custom resource for managing configurations of edge devices:
 ```json
 {
   "resource_type": "device_config",